allengaller/mazi-cms/README.md

 Why CakePHP?
 ------------
-CakePHP is a well-designed full-stack framework.
+CakePHP is a well-designed framework.

 Why PHP?
 --------